 After multiple years of work it was announced earlier this year that the lines had been given new names and new line colours on the map: Liberty, Lioness, Mildmay, Suffragette, Weaver and Windrush.
 Each of the new lines names were selected in consultation with the general public and carry meaning specific to the areas which they serve (of which, more below).

 Of course, finding new line names is one thing – finding new colours is another problem altogether.
 You might think, no big deal, pick something that hasn’t been used already.
 Well, the tube map at present shows an 17 different services – not including the newly distinct branches of the Overground.
-Take a look at the table below which shows all services on the current map and you’ll see that many of the colours one might just pluck from the sky have already been used!
+Thank goodness it doesn’t show other rail tunnels like the Mail Rail!
+Take a look at the table below which shows all services on the current map and you’ll see that many of the colours one might just pluck from the sky have already been used

 According to an interview by Geoff Marshall with Transport for London’s head of design Jon Hunter, special consideration had to be taken to ensure that the new line colours wouldn’t be confused for another line entirely.
 In other cases it was important to think about the colours of lines sitting near to the new lines on the map – two different shades of yellow might be very obvious to some people but could blend in to one another for other map users.
 That’s to say nothing of the fact that various colours look significantly different in print compared to on a sign and again, compared to a screen on ones mobile phone.